-Being an SP sounds like easy money.
+Being an SP sounds easy.
 Can anyone do it?

-No, being an SP is hard work.
-Below is a list of expectations for our SPs.
+Being an SP is hard work!
+Here is a list of expectations for our SPs:

 Are there other opportunities/positions besides being a Standardized Patient?

-Yes, while SPs are a large piece of our Program, we do also place individuals into the following roles: Proctors, Physical Exam Patient (PEP), MUTA/GTA.
-These roles are described in more detail on individual tabs under the left menu section: "Becoming a Standardized Patient."
+Yes, while SPs are a large piece of our Program, we do also place individuals into the following roles: Proctors, Physical Exam Patient (PEP), UTA/GTA.
+These roles are described in more detail on individual tabs under the navigation menu section: "Job Descriptions."

 I'm interested in working for the Standardized Patient Program.
 What do I do next?